Economic dynamics with differential fertility: Introduction

 What is the theoretical relationship between differential fertility and long-run cross-sectional inequality?
 The equation of motion at the heart of many models of economic growth features \emph{differential fertility}; that is, people with different levels of wealth can have systematically different numbers of children \citep*{lam86,chu90,morand99, delacroix03,cordoba16,cavalcanti2021family}.
 However, existing analytic characterizations of the long-run distributional outcomes in such models have been relatively limited.
 The key challenge is that differential fertility complicates intergenerational dynamics so that standard tools for the analysis of dynamic systems do not always straightforwardly extend to the deterministic models often favored by the family economics literature.

 In this paper, we provide an extensive analytical characterization of the outcomes of a canonical deterministic model for the intergenerational transmission of capital that features differential fertility, and we provide new insights regarding the general implications of differential fertility on the evolution of the cross-sectional distribution of capital across generations.
-The primitives of our system are: a \emph{fertility function}, which describes the relationship between parental capital and fertility, and a \emph{transmission function}, which describes the relationship between parental capital and the capital level of the children.
+The primitives of our system are a \emph{fertility function}, which describes the relationship between parental capital and fertility, and a \emph{transmission function}, which describes the relationship between parental capital and the capital level of the children.
 These two relationships are the subject of much empirical research, and they are also well-studied in the theoretical family economics literature (e.g.\ see \citealp*{jones08}).
 Together, the fertility and transmission functions generate our main object of interest: an evolving cross-sectional distribution of capital.

 A key feature of our model is that it is entirely deterministic and yet we show that it can generate atomless steady state distributions of capital (that exhibit cross-sectional inequality) to which the system converges from essentially any initial distribution of capital.
 Some models of the intergenerational transmission of capital can yield long-run distributions of capital that are atomless but, in all cases that we are aware of, these are obtained only from the introduction of exogenous stochastic shocks \citep*{delacroix03,benhabib14,jones15,piketty15,gabaix15}.
-The long-run atomless distributions of capital that our model generates therefore arise from a different mechanism, and we can attribute any long-run distributional outcomes to the shapes of the fertility and transmission functions alone rather than to the dynamic implications of exogenous stochastic shocks.
+The long-run atomless distributions of capital that our model generates arise from a different mechanism, and we can attribute any long-run distributional outcomes to the shapes of the fertility and transmission functions alone rather than to the dynamic implications of exogenous stochastic shocks.
+As we will argue, understanding the deterministic dynamics of our system can provide valuable insights into how capital evolves across generations even if one believes, as we do, that random shocks play an important role in integenerational transmission.

 This is how we proceed: